Nuclear Throne

-Nuclear Throne is a bullet hell roguelike video game developed by Vlambeer.
-Set in a post-apocalypse, players are tasked with killing enemies by using various weapons and characters' special abilities to progress through levels and eventually reach the titular Nuclear Throne.
-The game is widely known for its steep difficulty curve and fast-paced gameplay.
-Early prototypes of the game were distributed through Steam's early access program in 2013.
-Nuclear Throne was released for Linux, Microsoft Windows, OS X, PlayStation 4, and PlayStation Vita in December 2015, for Nintendo Switch in March 2019, and for Xbox One in September 2021.
+Nuclear Throne is a roguelike top-down shoot 'em up with bullet hell elements developed by the Dutch indie studio Vlambeer.
+Set in a post-apocalyptic wasteland populated by mutants, the player fights through procedurally generated levels, collecting weapons and radiation-based "mutations" in an attempt to reach the titular Nuclear Throne.
+The game began as a game jam prototype called Wasteland Kings in February 2013 and was developed largely in public, with most of its two-and-a-half-year production livestreamed on Twitch in a process the studio called "performative development".
+After more than two years in Early Access, it was released for Linux, Windows, OS X, PlayStation 4 and PlayStation Vita on December 5, 2015, and was later ported to Nintendo Switch (2019) and Xbox One (2021).

+The game received generally favorable reviews, with critics praising its tight gunplay, "game feel" and replayability while noting its punishing difficulty; it holds a Metacritic score of 89/100 for the PC version.
+Commercially, it passed 100,000 units and US$1 million in revenue during Early Access.

+It is often cited as one of the defining action roguelikes of the 2010s and an influence on subsequent twin-stick roguelikes.

+After Vlambeer's closure in 2020 and revival under co-founder Jan Willem Nijman in 2024, the game continued to be maintained by community-modder-turned-developer YellowAfterlife.
+On its tenth anniversary, December 5, 2025, it received "Update #100", which added a thirteenth character, four-player co-operative play, widescreen support and 60+ fps.

 Gameplay

 Nuclear Throne is a top-down shooter roguelike game with bullet hell elements.
 The game consists of two main game modes: single-player, and a local cooperative gameplay mode.
 There are also daily and weekly challenge modes, allowing the player to compete against others via the Steam platform for the best score (determined by the number of kills in the playthrough), on the same set of randomly generated levels.
-The player controls one of a total of 12 characters, 10 of which must be unlocked through play.
+The player controls one of a total of 13 characters, 11 of which must be unlocked through play.
 Two additional secret characters can only be played under special circumstances during play.
 Each character has an ability unique to them, adding an additional element to the gameplay.
 These individual abilities allow for different play-styles, improving the variety and replay value of the game.
-Secondary sprites or skins can be acquired for the characters played if the player completes special or secret tasks.
+Alternate sprites or skins can be acquired for the characters played if the player completes special or secret tasks.
 The player progresses through the linear level structure until level 7–3, where the final boss, the Nuclear Throne, has to be defeated.
 After this, the player may choose to loop to the beginning of the game again with a greatly increased difficulty.
 The user may continue looping indefinitely until death.